 In 2017, Yang co-founded the Hock E. Tan and K. Lisa Yang Center for Autism Research at the McGovern Institute.
-The Center catalyzes interdisciplinary and cutting-edge research into the genetic, biological, and brain bases of autism spectrum disorders.
-In late 2017, Yang grew the Center with the establishment of the endowed J. Douglas Tan Postdoctoral Research Fund, which supports talented postdoctoral researchers in the lab of Poitras Professor of Neuroscience Guoping Feng.
+The center catalyzes interdisciplinary and cutting-edge research into the genetic, biological, and brain bases of autism spectrum disorders.
+In late 2017, Yang grew the center with the establishment of the endowed J. Douglas Tan Postdoctoral Research Fund, which supports talented postdocs in the lab of Poitras Professor of Neuroscience Guoping Feng.

-“I am excited to further expand the Hock E. Tan and K. Lisa Yang Center for Autism Research and to support Ed and his team’s critical work,” Yang says.
-“Novel technology is the driving force behind much-needed breakthroughs in brain research— not just for individuals with autism, but for those living with all brain disorders.
-My daughter Eva and I are greatly pleased to recognize Ed’s talent and to contribute towards his future successes.”
+“I am excited to further expand the Hock E. Tan and K. Lisa Yang Center for Autism Research and to support Ed and his team’s critical work,” says Yang.
+“Novel technology is the driving force behind much-needed breakthroughs in brain research — not just for individuals with autism, but for those living with all brain disorders.
+My daughter Eva and I are greatly pleased to recognize Ed’s talent and to contribute toward his future successes.”

-Boyden joined MIT in 2007 as an assistant professor at the Media Lab, and later was appointed as a joint professor in the Departments of Brain and Cognitive Sciences and Biological Engineering and an investigator in the McGovern Institute.
+Boyden joined MIT in 2007 as an assistant professor at the Media Lab, and later was appointed as a joint professor in the departments of Brain and Cognitive Sciences and Biological Engineering and an investigator in the McGovern Institute.
 In 2011, he was named the Benesse Career Development Professor, and in 2013 he was awarded the AT&T Career Development Professorship.
 Seven years after arriving at MIT, he was awarded tenure.
-Boyden earned his SB and MEng from MIT in 1999 and his PhD in Neurosciences from Stanford University in 2005.
+Boyden earned his BS and MEng from MIT in 1999 and his PhD in Neuroscience from Stanford University in 2005.